arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 If I wanted to go "1 or 2 slides" back I had to carefully remember what to remove in my OpenAPI file.

 At first I thought using branches or tagged commits, but based on a previous experience (for my JQ and OpenAPI series) I knew this was not going to work here.
+Indeed, it's complicated to do a "replace all" across files in separate branches, while it's dead simple to do that on multiple files in a folder (even when there are sub folders).

 And I already had a good part of the solution: I just had to create a `motu.yaml` file in each `steps/step-X` folder.
+Thanks to the "Next step" task, the OpenAPI file corresponding to the step was copied to the root folder just like index and todo files.
+VS Code handled the `motu.yaml` file reloading totally seamlessly.
 That trick also allowed to magically add code (actual code or comments) when switching to a new step, that was really convenient.
-That also ensured that I when switching to a new step, the OpenAPI file was in the expected status even if I had to skip something in previous step.
+That also ensured that when switching to a new step, the OpenAPI file was in the expected status even if I had to skip something in previous step.

 I also added new bash scripts and new tasks to be able to go to previous step and restart.
 That way I could easily go to the step I wanted to practice.